What Is Neurotherapy And Neurofeedback?

 Ultimately, neurotherapy/neurofeedback is an excellent option for individuals looking to increase their probability of successful recovery.
 Though it may have a few cons, the benefits reaped by the patient are extensive.
 Those who combine neurotherapy with other traditional treatments have shown incredible results in studies.

 You have options.
 Talk about them with a treatment provider today.

 Find Treatment For Addiction

-If you or a loved one are battling a substance use disorder, please reach out.
-Contact one of our dedicated treatment providers to talk about options and get answers to your rehab-related questions.
+If you or a loved one is battling a substance use disorder, please reach out.
+You can talk about treatment options and get answers to rehab-related questions.
 They may be able to refer you to a treatment center that offers neurotherapy/neurofeedback.
-Call today and get the help you deserve.
+Contact a treatment provider and get the help you deserve.